What is Cryptocurrency? In our mission to answer your question, we bring you a popular topic of debate.

 Historically any currency that has held a ‘World Reserve Currency’ status has done so on average for 65-70 years.
 The U.S. Dollar has held the reigns of ‘world reserve currency’ for over 70 years now, and the main thing keeping it in business is the sphere of U.S. military influence globally with over 100 countries occupied by military bases.
 But signs are pointing to change.

-Even though the official U.S. reports continue to paint a pretty picture by inflating or deflating certain numbers, the rest of the world is abandoning the dollar.
-The government of course does not want you or the masses to know this until it’s too late.
-That is why you will always see the mainstream media & news report on the drop in the value of Bitcoin rather than it’s more common rise in value.
+Even though the official U.S. reports continue to paint a pretty picture by inflating or deflating specific numbers, the rest of the world is abandoning the dollar.
+The government does not want you or the masses to know this until it’s too late.
+That is why you will always see the mainstream media & news report on the drop in the value of Bitcoin rather than focus on its rise in value.

 Financial experts like Robert Kiyosaki, Peter Schiff, Jeff Berwick, and Mike Maloney (just to name a few) have been predicting an economic collapse for years now (click the links for more info on their views and logic).
 Personally knowing people from Wall Street who work as investment bankers, I can say with confidence that they all sing the same tune and have also been warning me of what is to come.

-And it’s to be looked at as ‘not if’ but ‘when’ the dollar collapses and reduces to it’s true value.
+And it’s to be looked at as ‘not if’ but ‘when’ the dollar collapses and reduces to its true value.
 The value of Bitcoin and cryptocurrency will have an inverse market value relationship.
 This means that as the purchasing power of the dollar goes down, the value of the Bitcoin versus the dollar will go up proportionally.
 As the dollar continues to struggle moving forward, Bitcoin and cryptocurrencies will march forward into the future of money as we know it.

-So this is why that the value of Bitcoin against the dollar is virtually irrelevant and soon to be fundamentally irrelevant globally.
+So this is why the value of Bitcoin against the dollar is virtually irrelevant and soon to be fundamentally irrelevant globally.
 One thing to understand is that Bitcoin and cryptocurrencies were not designed to replace the world reserve currency.
-Bitcoin industry leaders are of the stance that the value of Bitcoin versus the dollar does not matter since that it is not designed to be a ‘world reserve currency’.
+Bitcoin industry leaders are of the stance that the value of Bitcoin versus the dollar does not matter since that it is not designed to be a ‘world reserve currency.’

-Now over the next five years which currency do you see not only lasting, but growing in popularity and value?
-Bitcoin or the US Dollar?
-With a growing international community shunning it’s use by practicing bilateral trade and implementing it’s own world bank (the BRICS bank), the overprinting of the money supply by the Federal Reserve, and with cryptocurrency beating it out through attrition (smart people diversifying out of the dollar).
+Now over the next five years, which currency do you see not only lasting but growing in popularity and value?
+Bitcoin or the U.S..S.
+Dollar?
+With a growing international community shunning its use by practicing bilateral trade and implementing its own world bank (the BRICS bank), the overprinting of the money supply by the Federal Reserve, and with cryptocurrency beating it out through attrition (smart people are diversifying out of the dollar).